dougeby/IntuneDocs/intune/mam-faq.md

 **How do multiple Intune app protection access settings that are configured to the same set of apps and users work on Android?** Intune app protection policies for access will be applied in a specific order on end user devices as they try to access a targeted app from their corporate account.
 In general, a block would take precedence, then a dismissable warning.
 For example, if applicable to the specific user/app, a minimum Android patch version setting that warns a user to take a patch upgrade will be applied after the minimum Android patch version setting that blocks the user from access.
 So, in the scenario where the IT admin configures the min Android patch version to 2018-03-01 and the min Android patch version (Warning only) to 2018-02-01, while the device trying to access the app was on a patch version 2018-01-01, the end user would be blocked based on the more restrictive setting for min Android patch version that results in blocked access.

 When dealing with different types of settings, an app version requirement would take precedence, followed by Android operating system version requirement and Android patch version requirement.
+Then, any warnings for all types of settings in the same order are checked.

 ## App experience on iOS